May 12, 2022

 This does not mean that Ubuntu is unstable or not secure; it’s just slightly less stable compared to its counterpart.

 - Ubuntu certainly has the upper hand when it comes to tutorials, online communities, and books.
-Finding solutions to Ubuntu problems are a lot easier than in CentOS due its fairly smaller community and lesser available documentation.
+Finding solutions to Ubuntu problems are a lot easier than in CentOS due to its fairly smaller community and lesser available documentation.

 - Ubuntu server has a great deal of support for container and cloud deployments which makes it superior to CentOS in this domain.

 - If you are a beginner, running CentOS on your server may be a bit harder since RHEL based desktop distributions aren’t widely used.
-On the other hand, Ubuntu desktop is quite famous and if you have used it in the past, then getting acquainted with a Ubuntu VPS server won’t take long.
+On the other hand, Ubuntu desktop is quite famous and if you have used it in the past, then getting acquainted with an Ubuntu VPS won’t take long.

 The aforementioned are the main differences between the two of the best Linux distributions and it’s not safe to choose one as the ultimate for every user.
 Picking the right operating system will require a close evaluation of the pros and cons of the two and an analysis of the requirements and desires of the user.
 With that said, here are our recommendations:

 - If you are a beginner: Go with Ubuntu because it has a larger community, a larger reservoir of free tutorials and a lot more frequent updates to help you stay up to date.
-Also, if you have used Ubuntu desktop in the past then you will not find any real learning curve while starting with a Ubuntu VPS server.
+Also, if you have used Ubuntu desktop in the past then you will not find any real learning curve while starting with an Ubuntu server.
 CentOS is a viable choice as well but it might present a few learning obstacles in the start if you are a novice.

 - If you are a business owner: CentOS is the ideal choice between the two if you run a business because it’s (arguably) securer and more stable than Ubuntu, owing to the lesser frequency of its updates.
 Ubuntu has its pros as well but there can be scenarios where you have to revert to older versions because of a new buggy update.
 Additionally, CentOS also comes with support for cPanel, which is something that Ubuntu lacks.